A diagnostic assessment allows you to fully discuss your individual support needs.

 For all UK & EU Students: £125 (applicable for UK & EU students with 6 months or more remaining on their current course of study with Keele University)

-For all international students: £250 (applicable for UK & EU students with less than 6 months or more remaining on their current course of study with Keele University).
+For all international students: £250 (applicable for UK & EU students with 6 months or more remaining on their current course of study with Keele University).
 If you have less than 6 months on your course but would still like to organise a test, please contact us.

 Before the assessment takes place, it is good to plan and prepare a list of issues and the kinds of support that you think you will need to access your programmes of learning.
 As we want you to fully participate in the assessment, it would be useful for you to think about the following areas which may affect you such as: